Bunching and Taxing Multidimensional Skills: Proofs

 We first prove that if the indirect utility function (\ref{e:indirect_utility}) is strongly convex, then there is no bunching.
 By the inverse function theorem, using that the indirect utility function $u$ is twice continuously differentiable, if the Jacobian matrix of the mapping from $p$ to $x$ is invertible then the labor task allocation is invertible.
 The Jacobian matrix of the mapping from $p$ to $x$ is the negative to the Hessian matrix of the indirect utility function $ \Big( \begin{smallmatrix} \partial x_{c} / \partial p_c & \partial x_{c} / \partial p_m \\ \; \partial x_{m} / \partial p_c \;\; & \;\; \partial x_{m} / \partial p_m \; \end{smallmatrix}\Big)$ using $x(p) = - \nabla u(p)$.
 Since the utility function $u$ is strongly convex for worker $p$, its Hessian matrix is invertible, and hence the Jacobian matrix is.
 Summarizing, if the utility function is strongly convex, then there is no bunching.

-Now we prove that if the indirect utility function (\ref{e:indirect_utility}) is not strongly convex, when the Hessian matrix is degenerate for all workers in the neighborhood of $p$, worker $p$ is bunched, or $p \in \mathcal{B}$.
+Now we prove that if the indirect utility function (\ref{e:indirect_utility}) is not strongly convex, i.e. the Hessian matrix is degenerate for all workers in the neighborhood of $p$, worker $p$ is bunched, or $p \in \mathcal{B}$.
 To prove this statement, consider a mapping $f$ from worker type $p$ to the labor allocation $x$, and let $\mathcal{P}$ denote the neighborhood of workers around $p$ such that Hessian matrix $H(u)$ is degenerate for all workers $p \in \mathcal{P}$.
 Since the Jacobian matrix of the mapping $f$ is the negative to the Hessian matrix of the indirect utility function, the Jacobian matrix is degenerate for all workers $p \in \mathcal{P}$.
 Equivalently, $\mathcal{P}$ is a critical set.
 By Sard's theorem it follows that the image $f(\mathcal{P})$ has Lebesgue measure zero.

 To prove that worker $p$ is bunched, suppose by contradiction they are not, $p \notin \mathcal{B}$.
 Equivalently, the mapping $f$ is injective in a neighborhood $\hat{\mathcal{P}} \subseteq \mathcal{P}$.
 By the invariance of domain, the image $f(\hat{\mathcal{P}})$ is a non-empty open set.
 This implies that the Lebesgue measure is strictly positive for the image, contradicting the implication from Sard's theorem.
-Thus, workers are bunched when the Euler-Lagrange equation does not hold.
+Thus, workers are bunched when the optimality condition does not hold.